May 2011, MLIS, Library and Information Science, University of South Carolina, Columbia, SC

--Extensive knowledge of social media sites: Twitter, Facebbok, YouTube, Flickr, and many smartphone applications(most familiar w/ iPhone apps).
+-Extensive knowledge of social media sites: Twitter, Facebook, YouTube, Flickr, and many smartphone applications(most familiar w/ iPhone apps).

 -Advanced troubleshooting skills in library ebook and audiobook format using Overdrive, including the many devices: eReaders, tablets and mobile phones.

--Completion of several database training classes offered through the South Carolina State Library on how to guide patrons through the use of state-funded research databases.
+-Completion of several database training classes offered through SC and NC state libraries on how to guide patrons through the use of state-funded research databases.

 -Excellent PC troubleshooting skills for most minor problems.